Privacy law: Brazil

-On 14 August 2018, Brazil enacted its General Personal Data Protection Law.
 The bill has 65 articles and has many similarities to the GDPR.
 The first translation into English of the new data protection law was published by Ronaldo Lemos, a Brazilian lawyer specialized in technology, on that same date.
 There is a newer version.

 Canada

 In Canada, the federal Personal Information Protection and Electronic Documents Act (PIPEDA) governs the collection, use, and disclosure of personal information in connection with commercial activities, as well as personal information about employees of federal works, undertakings and businesses.
 The PIPEDA brings Canada into compliance with EU data protection law, although civil society, regulators, and academics have more recently claimed that it does not address modern challenges of privacy law sufficiently, particularly in view of AI, calling for reform.

 PIPEDA does not apply to non-commercial organizations or provincial governments, which remain within the jurisdiction of provinces.
 Five Canadian provinces have enacted privacy laws that apply to their private sector.
 Personal information collected, used and disclosed by the federal government and crown corporations is governed by the Privacy Act.
 Many provinces have enacted provincial legislation similar to the Privacy Act, such as the Ontario Freedom of Information and Protection of Privacy Act which applies to public bodies in that province.

 There remains some debate whether there exists a common law tort for breach of privacy across Canada.
 There have been a number of cases identifying a common law right to privacy but the requirements have not always been articulated clearly.

 In Eastmond v.
 Canadian Pacific Railway & Privacy Commissioner of Canada Canada's Supreme Court found that CP could collect Eastmond's personal information without his knowledge or consent because it benefited from the exemption in paragraph 7(1)(b) of PIPEDA, which provides that personal information can be collected without consent if "it is reasonable to expect that the collection with the knowledge or consent of the individual would compromise the availability or the accuracy of the information and the collection is reasonable for purposes related to investigating a breach of an agreement".